tofnoob/tofnoob.github.io/resources/gifts.md

 You get 3 daily chances to win a gift from the machine.
 ![](images/gift_aesperia_claw_machine.png)

 On PC use WASD keys to move the claw around.
 The best toy to get is Smarty Doll, so use the blue circle to aim for the head.

 ![image](https://github.com/user-attachments/assets/031fda46-e572-4853-bc79-372f52fd6b87)
 ![](images/gift_aesperia_claw_machine_smarty_doll.png)

-After you win then move away from the clas machine and return to it again to make the diaglogue show for another go.
+After you win then move away from the claw machine and return to it again to make the diaglogue show for another go.

 2) <ins>The black market vendor</ins>